kleviscipi/Jarvis/README.md

 # Jarvis
-Jarvis with wit
+Jarvis (Android) with wit
-Conversation withj Wit.
+Conversation with Wit.
 NOT AVAILABLE YET